 The broken windows theory

 In 1982 James Q. Wilson and George L. Kelling wrote an article on a theory they had.
 It stated that once there is a building in a neighbourhood that shows small signs of neglect (a mailbox that’s overflowing with a few days worth of mail, trash on the street, a broken window that stays broken, ...) the entire neighbourhood devalues and opens itself up for more neglect.

 - People tend to care less about something that has a lower perceived value.

 - Small neglects can quickly damage the perceived value of the bigger system they are part of.

 Now please note, this is as the name suggests, just a theory.
-And a highly criticized one at that!
-The theory is often criticized for promoting stigmatisation and “zero tolerance” attitudes.
+And a highly criticised one at that!
+The theory is often criticised for promoting stigmatisation and “zero tolerance” attitudes.

 Sweat the small stuff